-Celestica Inc. (TSE and NYSE: CLE) is incorporated under the Business Corporations Act (Ontario), and its corporate headquarters are located in Toronto, Ontario.
+Celestica Inc. (TSX and NYSE: CLS) is incorporated under the Business Corporations Act (Ontario), and its principal executive offices are located in Toronto, Ontario.
 Celestica conducts its business through subsidiaries operating on a worldwide basis.

 We deliver innovative supply chain solutions globally to customers in two operating and reporting segments: Advanced Technology Solutions ("ATS") and Connectivity & Cloud Solutions ("CCS").
 Our ATS segment consists of our ATS end market, and is comprised of our Aerospace and Defense, Industrial, HealthTech, and Capital Equipment businesses.
-Our CCS segment consists of our Communications and Enterprise (servers and storage) end markets.
+Our CCS segment consists of our Communications and Enterprise end markets.
+Our Enterprise end market is comprised of our servers and storage businesses.

 Our customers include original equipment manufacturers, cloud-based and other service providers, including hyper-scalers, and other companies in a wide range of industries.
-Our global headquarters are located in Toronto, Ontario, Canada and we have sites in Canada, the U.S., China, Ireland, Japan, Laos, Malaysia, Mexico, Romania, Singapore, South Korea, Spain, Indonesia, India, the Philippines and Thailand.
-We operate a network of sites and centers of excellence strategically located in North America, Europe and Asia, with specialized end-to-end supply chain capabilities tailored to meet specific market and customer product lifecycle requirements.
-As of December 31, 2023, we employed approximately 26,000 employees.
+Our global headquarters are located in Toronto, Ontario, Canada and we operate a network of sites and centers of excellence strategically located in North America, Europe and Asia, with specialized end-to-end supply chain capabilities tailored to meet specific market and customer product lifecycle requirements.
+As of December 31, 2024, we employed 26,865 permanent and temporary (contract) employees worldwide.

-We offer a comprehensive range of product manufacturing and related supply chain services to customers in both of our segments, including design and development, new product introduction, engineering services, component sourcing, electronics manufacturing and assembly, testing, complex mechanical assembly, systems integration, precision machining, order fulfilment, logistics, asset management, product licensing, and after-market repair and return services.
-Our Hardware Platform Solutions offering (within our CCS segment) includes the development of infrastructure platforms, hardware and software design solutions, including open-source software that complements our hardware offerings, and services that can be used as-is, or customized for specific applications in collaboration with our customers, and management of program design and aspects of the supply chain, manufacturing, and after-market support, including IT asset disposition and asset management services.
+We offer a comprehensive range of product manufacturing and related supply chain services to customers in both of our segments, including design and development, new product introduction, engineering services, component sourcing, electronics manufacturing and assembly, testing, complex mechanical assembly, systems integration, precision machining, order fulfilment, logistics, product licensing, and after-market repair and return and IT asset management and disposition ("ITAM/ITAD") services.
+Our Hardware Platform Solutions offering (within our CCS segment) includes the development of infrastructure platforms, hardware and software design solutions, including open-source software that complements our hardware offerings, and services that can be used as-is, or customized for specific applications in collaboration with our customers, and management of program design and aspects of the supply chain, manufacturing, and after-market support, including ITAM/ITAD.

-A more detailed description of our business and operations can be found in our Annual Report on Form 20-F for the year ended December 31, 2023, which is available on our website at www.celestica.com.
+A more detailed description of our business and operations can be found in our Annual Report on Form 10-K for the year ended December 31, 2024, which is available on our website at www.celestica.com.